How to: Deploy a Workflow Template

 The name and relative path of the compiled workflow assembly.

-Also, once you have associated the workflow with a specific list or document library, you can debug the workflow.
-For more information, see How to: Debug Your Windows SharePoint Services Workflow.
+Also, after you have associated the workflow with a specific list or document library, you can debug the workflow.